sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 - [Small but useful improvements](/blog/small-but-useful-improvements)

-  By popular demand, we've added support for Campaigns in GitLab.
+  By popular demand, we've added support for campaigns in GitLab.
 We’ve also improved in-product documentation for adding code hosts and repositories to Sourcegraph.

 Check out the [changelog](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@master/-/blob/CHANGELOG.md) for all the details of what changed and why.